varvet/pundit/README.md

 rails g pundit:install
 ```

+After generating your application policy, restart the Rails server so that Rails
+can pick up any classes in the new `app/policies/` directory.

 ## Policies

 Pundit is focused around the notion of policy classes.
 We suggest that you put